mtti/microservice/README.md

 ## Plugins

 The `use()` method expects a plugin object.
-A plugin object is a regular JavaScript object which can contain a configurator and an initializer, as members named `configure` and `init`.
+A plugin object is a regular JavaScript object which can contain a configurator and an initializer, as members named `config` and `init`.
 Both are optional.
 Any other keys will be ignored right now, but you should consider them reserved.

 In practice, a plugin module might look something like this: